iAngkur/Home-service-app/README.md

 ### Service Provider:

-* Register & Login
+* Register & Login (Remember me & Forgot Password)
 * Add services what he wants to provide
 * See all reviews about him

 ### Customer:

-* Register & Login
+* Register & Login (Remember me & Forgot Password)
 * Search service providers arround him
 * Can see other customers reviews about a service provider
 * Make request to a service provider